finkbeiner-lab/protein-interaction-mapper/README.md

 ## Developing

 1. Install [Node.js >=16](https://nodejs.org/en/download/)
-2. Open this repo directory in your IDE, code editor or CLI and run
+2. Change to this repo directory in your IDE, code editor or CLI and run

     ```bash
     npm install && npm run dev
     ```

-3. Open a pull request with your contribution.
+3. Open a pull request to merge into the `develop` branch with your contribution.
 We will review it & provide feedback shortly!

 ## Building